amanrai31/JavaAndDsa/COLLECTIONS/Collections03.md

 // Remove the hashCode function from Student class. the try to add same student multiple time in a set.
 Set will accept all of them happily, as they
 // all will have diff hashCodes even for the same Student.
 So, add a hashCode function that can differentiate based on rollNo.
+// We have to override the equals & hashCode methods to create set of custom class.
 }
 ```